DENIOS Ltd

 1. The materials you are storing

-The materials you are working with will dictate the type of spill pallet that you need.
-Before making your purchase, ensure any spill pallets have the necessary level of resistance to whatever materials you are planning on using with the pallet.
+The materials you work with will dictate the type of spill pallet you need.
+Before making your purchase, ensure any spill pallets have the necessary level of resistance to whatever materials you plan on using with the pallet.

 Plastic Spill Pallets